-Exception to the Rule: Expenses related to business meetings for employees, stockholders, agents or directors are fully deductible.
+Exception to the Rule: Expenses related to business meetings for employees, stockholders, agents, or directors are fully deductible.
 Therefore, entertainment expenses related to meetings, activities, or events for the benefit of employees are fully deductible.
 This may include events such as shareholder meetings, holiday parties, and summer outings.
 As long as these events remain as COMPANY ONLY functions, these rules should apply.

 2. PER DIEM METHODS FOR SUBSTANTIATING MEALS & LODGING EXPENSES

-A transportation company owner must substantiate the amount, time, place, and business purpose of expenses paid or incurred while travelling away from home.
+A transportation company owner must substantiate the amount, time, place, and business purpose of expenses paid or incurred while traveling away from home.
 The IRS has provided per diem allowances under which the amount of meals and incidental expenses (M&IE) may be deemed to be substantiated.
 The per diem allowances eliminate the need to substantiate actual costs.
 However, the owner, using the per diem allowances, still needs to have adequate records for documenting time, place, and business purpose.

 Three per diem allowance methods: